Professor Kenneth Hamilton

 Nocturne, Étude, Berceuse, Barcarolle, Albumleaf, Arabesque, Song without Words, and Legend

-David Gramit, ed., Carl Czerny: Beyond the Art of Finger Dexterity and Mark Kroll, Johann Nepomuk Hummel: A Musician’s Life and World, in Journal of Musicological Research, Vol. 28/1, 2009, 340-6
+Review of Carl Czerny: Beyond the Art of Finger Dexterity, ed. by David Gramit and Johann Nepomuk Hummel: A Musician’s Life and World, by Mark Kroll, Journal of Musicological Research, 28/1 (2009), 340–6

 American Musicological Society Annual Conference (New Orleans)